If you have asked yourself or others “What can I look at in a telescope?” then this article will provide the answer.

 This program is extracted from Observe the Herschel Catalog produced by the Ancient City Astronomy Club located in St. Augustine, Florida.
 Although it is named after the famous English observer William Herschel and contains objects he observed, all of the entries are found in the NGC and hence have an NGC number.

-The Astronomical League supports this program.
+The Astronomical League supports this program, as well as a number of other observing awards.
 Observations from SAC members are submitted to their program administrator for verification.

 After verification the award is sent by the Astronomical League administrator back to the Deep Sky Chairman and includes a numbered certificate and a lapel pin.
 In addition the observer is listed on their website as an Astronomical League Herschel Club Certificate Awardees.
 The certificate, lapel pin and a special SAC telescope plate will be presented to those who complete the 400 Herschel Objects! list at a future meeting.